 I can’t think of a single negative thing to say about clementines—the candy of the fruit bowl–except that you might want to have a glass of water after eating one so the acid doesn’t damage your tooth enamel.

-Clementines are one of my faves, but still need those greens!
-Here’s how to get them in regardless of the holiday madness: Just Juiced Greens–fabulously easy and FOUR servings of veggies and fruit in every serving!
-This is a must have for every household–I’m never without it.
+Clementines are one of my faves, but we still need those greens!
+Here’s how to get them in regardless of the holiday madness: Just Juiced Veggies–fabulously easy and SEVEN to NINE servings of veggies and fruit in every serving!
+This is a must-have for every household–I’m never without it.